guangheli12/MAE-test/Report/report.md

 ## Abstract

 In this project, we aim to improve the performance of MAE on downstream tasks(classification tasks) by changing the reconstruction target from original pixels to features extracted by a pretrained MAE encoder.
 The main contributions and findings are outlined as follows:

-- We implement a primary version of Bootstrap MAE(MAE-K) by adjusting the target encoder every K epochs during training.
-Evaluation results demonstrate that MAE-K surpasses the original MAE model in performance on downstream classification task.
-However, the training loss exhibits significant fluctuations, potentially constraining the overall efficacy of Bootstrap MAE.
+- We have successfully developed and implemented the MAE-K algorithm.
+In the MAE-K algorithm, the target encoder is updated every K epochs to align with the parameters of training MAE, and the training MAE uses the output of the target encoder as its reconstruction target.
+Evaluation results demonstrate that MAE-K surpasses the original MAE baseline in performance on downstream classification tasks.
-- To address the fluctuation issue in MAE-K, we introduce an enhanced version EMA-MAE (Exponential Moving Average MAE), leveraging exponential moving average (EMA) to stabilize training.
-Experimental results exhibits that EMA-MAE outperforms MAE baseline and MAE-K algorithm by a large margin.
+- We have also successfully implemented the EMA-MAE algorithm.
+In the EMA-MAE algorithm, the target encoder is updated using the exponential moving average of the training MAE.
+Experimental results show that EMA-MAE also outperforms the MAE baseline on downstream classification tasks.
+More than that, EMA-MAE achieves comparable results with MAE-K on fine-tune evaluation and outperforms MAE-K on linear evaluation.
+- The current MAE-K algorithm and EMA-MAE algorithm exhibit instability during unsupervised pretraining, potentially impacting final performance.
+To address this issue, we propose a novel solution called MAE-new, which integrates MAE-K and EMA-MAE into a unified framework.
+MAE-new incorporates both a fast-bootstrap loss and a slow-bootstrap loss to enhance stability and robustness during the training process.

-Overall experimental results are shown below:
+Experimental results of two versions of bootstrap-MAE are shown below:

 ![best-finetune](report_figures/best_finetune.png)